-Plans for network connected batteries and electric vehicle charging stations are becoming more common.
+As set out in the draft decision, plans for network-connected batteries and electric vehicle charging stations are becoming more common.
 New reference services are required to support them.
-The ERA considers the following new reference services are required:
+The ERA considered the following new reference services are required:

-- Bi-directional service for transmission connected storage system - Bi-directional service for distribution connected storage system - Exit (and possibly a bi-directional) service for electric vehicle charging points.
+- bi-directional service for transmission connected storage system - bi-directional service for distribution connected storage system - exit (and possibly a bi-directional) service for electric vehicle charging points.